Articles from Online Databases

 Permalinks, or permanent URLs are the best way to share articles from databases.
 These links ensure that your students will always be able to access the articles you chose.
 Each database places the permalink in a different place.
 You may need to look for the share icon to find it, or look for the words "stable URL."
 If you ever can't locate the permalink, Ask the Library for help!

 Articles not Available through UD Databases

-You may be wondering why you can't just add it to your Canvas course as a PDF?
+You may be wondering why you can't just request one copy through interlibrary loan add a copy it to your Canvas course as a PDF?
 Well, the main reason is because of licensing agreements.
 Interlibrary Loan works through agreements with other libraries around the world.
 These agreements mean that we can get you almost anything you want, with the understanding that it's only for personal use.
-That's where course reserves comes in!
-Our course reserves team can handle all of the copyright agreements necessary to make the article available for your classes and these can be renewed each semester if needed.
+These licensing agreements supersede the fair use provision of copyright law.
+You can read more about these requirements on the copyright guide.

 The library provides access to a growing number of streaming media databases.
 Many of these databases include powerful features that can help you to create clips and playlists which you can share in Canvas.
 Check out this guide on adding streaming media to your canvas course.
 You may also want to review our Media & Copyright page.